 The Group's strategy is focused on securing large projects.
 This has led to a concentration of activities on a small number of customers and projects, which is customary in the industry in which the Group operates.
-For the six month period ended 30 June 2024, 48% of the Group's adjusted revenue was generated by its top ten projects (47% for the year ended at 31 December 2023).
+For the year ended 31 December 2024, 47% of the Group's adjusted revenue was generated by its top ten projects (47% for the year ended at 31 December 2023).